mahimaseth1/LoveCalculator/README.md

-# LoveCalculator
-Love Calculator-Privacy Policy
-# Love Calculator-Privacy Policy
+# Love tester: Real Love Tests-Privacy Policy

-At Love Calculator App, we believe in transparency and honesty.
+At Love tester: Real Love Tester App, we believe in transparency and honesty.
 We hope you will find this privacy policy clear and transparent.
 Do not hesitate to reach out to us at happyverseapp@gmail.com if you have any questions.

 ### What information does the Application obtain and how is it used?